CurtinIDS/cic-ml-workshop/README.md

-# ADACS 2017 - Machine Learning
+# CIC Machine Learning Workshop

-This repository contains lecture notes and Juypter notebooks for the *Astronomy Data and Compute Services (ADACS) - Introduction to Machine Learning* workshop run at the Astronomical Society of Australia's (ASA) 2017 Annual Scientific Meeting in Canberra, Australia.
+This repository contains lecture notes and Juypter notebooks for the [Curtin Institute for Computation (CIC)](http://computation.curtin.edu.au) - *Introduction to Machine Learning* workshop run at the Curtin University in Perth, Australia.

 The workshop materials have been prepared by:
 - [Kevin Chai](http://computation.curtin.edu.au/about/computational-specialists/health-sciences/)
 - [Rebecca Lange](http://computation.curtin.edu.au/about/computational-specialists/humanities/)

-from the [Curtin Institute for Computation](http://computation.curtin.edu.au) at Curtin University in Perth, Australia.

 ## Workshop